miking-the-viking/react-testing/README.md

 The `web-ui` application is the React App.

+##### Debugging

+There are two vscode debug configurations included

+- `Launch Chrome against localhost` will open a chrome instance to the running application that can be debugged
+- `Jest Tests` will execute the tests and stop on any breakpoints

 ##### `web-ui-e2e`

 The `web-ui-e2e` application is the setup for the UI Testing using Cypress.